AJAXtheGr8/CS-515-Project-Adventure/README.md

 <b>The three extensions implemented:</b>

 - <b>The drop command:</b> Users can drop the pick the items and drop the items into any room
 - <b>The unlock command:</b> Users can unlock a blocked direction in one of the rooms and 'go' in that direction to win the game.
 (Hint: It's the north direction in the 'banquet hall'.
-But, you will need to have the correct 2 items in your possion before it can work)
+But, you will need to have the correct 2 items in your possession before it can work)
 - <b>Directions as verbs:</b> Users can simply type directions to go in that direction without the need for a specific 'go' command